 While I've dedicated more than enough copy space here to attacking Bernie Sanders's most fervent disciples, criticizing their fanaticism, irrationality and political nihilism, I've for the most part avoided saying anything negative about Sanders himself.
 But here's the thing: We're now well past the point where Bernie Sanders needs to share responsibility for what his supporters are doing and saying.
 When he entered the presidential race last year, he promised a different kind of campaign from a different kind of leader.
 He went to great lengths to cast himself a moral man fighting not for himself but for the benefit of those he wanted to make his constituents.
 He said he'd always take the high road and would avoid underhanded attacks and character assassination.
 Granted, his slew of angry little myrmidons has never been inclined to be so dignified, seeing as how they've spent months burning up the internet in the attempt to cast Hillary Clinton as evil incarnate, but the past couple of weeks have shown us that their mindless vitriol may have, since day one, been sanctioned by Sanders himself.
 At the very least, this supposedly moral man is more than happy to look the other way while his acolytes and surrogates behave atrociously, likely because now that it's become obvious he's not going to win, the gloves, I suppose, must come off.

 But that's not how it should be at this point.
-As Paul Krugman pointed out in The New York Times last week, in a column he was predictably vilified for by Sanders's True Believers -- which descends like locusts on any published act of apostasy -- now that Sanders is staring down the barrel of political extinction he should be cranking down the negativity rather than ramping it up.
+As Paul Krugman pointed out in The New York Times last week, in a column he was predictably vilified for by Sanders's army of True Believers -- which descends like locusts on any published act of apostasy -- now that Sanders is staring down the barrel of political extinction he should be cranking down the negativity rather than ramping it up.
 What he definitely shouldn't be doing is taking a scorched earth approach to the Democratic party and fueling the fires of disunity.
 But then again, maybe it shouldn't be surprising that he's engaging in and encouraging lies and distortions against Clinton given that no one should've been under any illusions that Sanders was ever a fan of the Democratic party.
 He was more than happy to exploit the party's infrastructure and vast resources to help propel his candidacy to legitimacy, but never forget that he spent years before that barely tolerating the Democrats as he accused them of simply being the flip side of the same corrupt establishment coin as the Republicans.
 Want to know why the Democratic superdelegates aren't siding with Sanders and why nothing short of a last minute rout -- which he won't get -- will lead them to flip on Clinton?
 Because Bernie Sanders isn't a Democrat.